Year 9 – Fashion and Textiles

 Assessment

-Assessment types include practical and group activities and written assignments
+Assessment types include practical and group activities and written assignments.

 Leads To

-Year 10 Fashion and Textiles
+Year 10 Fashion & Textiles